MA Conservation Partnership Grant

 Location of residency: MassachusettsView website Save Need help writing this grant?

-- Due diligence for land or a conservation restriction gift donated to an eligible Applicant
+- Due diligence for land or a conservation restriction that was donated to you

 The grant award will not exceed $85,000 for acquisitions and $10,000 for due diligence for gifts.